Felipemendezrios/RatingShiftHappens/README.md

 the same stage, they are combined into a single control.

-To assist the user in entering the hydraulic control matrix, the `control_matrix_builder` function was developed.
+To assist the user in entering the hydraulic control matrix, the `Builder_ControlMatrix` function was developed.
 This function interacts with the user to facilitate the creation of the matrix.

 ``` r